Solutions for Applications Requiring Audio and Speech Playback

 Audio applications that require playback of voice often fall in one of two classes:

 - Playback of streaming audio

-In both cases, the quality of audio depends on both the compression scheme (G.726A, Speex, etc.) used in firmware as well as the hardware peripherals used (PWM, DAC etc.) for reproducing the sound.
+In both cases, the quality of audio depends on both the compression scheme (G.726A, Speex, etc.) used in firmware as well as the hardware peripherals used (Pulse-Width Modulator, Digital-to-Analog Converter , etc.) for reproducing the sound.
 Some applications that require playback of streaming audio may also require encoding of recorded speech data for duplex transmission.
-In such cases, the processor throughput (MIPS) required by the MCU or DSC is largely dependent on the encoding algorithm.
+In such cases, the processor throughput (MIPS) required by the microcontroller (MCU) or Digital Signal Controller (DSC) is largely dependent on the encoding algorithm.
 These applications are discussed in detail in the Communications section.
 In this section, we present the solutions required for playback-only applications in two parts: